Diffusion Models for Medical Image Analysis: A Comprehensive Survey: Diffusion Models in Action

-Based on \Cref{fig:taxonomy}, there are still studies that could not be assigned to a particular category, and the use of diffusion is not limited to those six categories.
-Multi-scale DDAM \cite{wang2022fight} utilizes DDPM \cite{ho2020denoising} for designing a neutralizing concept for adversarial attacks by Gaussian noise.
-Diffusion models are not limited to vision-related tasks in the medical domain and can be an innovation in biology.
-The platforms presented in \cite{trippe2022diffusion, anand2022protein} can be used for designing drugs and vaccines.
-In the following paragraphs, we explore some of the recent diffusion-based approaches used in multi-task learning and distinctive uses in the medical domain.
+Based on \Cref{fig:taxonomy}, there are still studies that could not be assigned to a particular category, and the use of diffusion is not limited to those nine categories.
+Gong et al. \cite{gong2023diffusion} present an innovative semi-supervised learning framework that utilizes diffusion models to accurately quantify the brain midline shift observed in head CT images.
+Keicher et al. \cite{keicher2023semantic} introduced a new method for grading vertebral fractures using a Diffusion Autoencoder (DAE) as an unsupervised, generative feature extractor.
+Also, diffusion models are not limited to vision-related tasks in the medical domain and can also foster research innovations in biology; e.g. the platforms presented in \cite{trippe2023diffusion, anand2022protein} can be used for designing drugs and vaccines.
+In the following paragraphs, we explore some of the recent diffusion-based approaches used in multi-task learning and their distinctive uses in the medical domain.

 Un/self-supervised learning is an ideal alternate approach in medical image denoising, where accessing paired clean and noisy images is difficult to achieve \cite{lehtinen2018noise2noise,kim2021noise2score}.
 Conventional deep-based networks utilize Minimum Mean Square Error (MMSE) estimates, which lead to unsatisfactory and blurred images due to the distribution change in train/test data or the preliminary assumption of Gaussian noise is at odds with the data's actual distribution.
 Chung et al. \cite{chung2022mr} proposed a multi-successive paradigm for MRI image denoising and super-resolution, namely R2D2+, with the SDE \cite{song2020score} algorithm to tackle the mentioned deficiencies.
 Diffusion generative models are robust to any distribution change over the data and produce more realistic data \cite{dhariwal2021diffusion}.
 Despite the advantages of diffusion models, they are very time-consuming.
 To this end, Chung et al. \cite{chung2022mr} do not start the reverse diffusion process from the pure noise but start from the initial noisy image.
 R2D2+ \cite{chung2022mr} solves a reverse time SDE procedure with a non-parametric estimation method based on eigenvalue analysis of covariance matrix rather than the conventional numerical methods \cite{song2020score}.
 To restrain structure alleviation through the process, R2D2+ uses a low-frequency regularization to hamper any change in the low-frequency counterparts of the image.
 R2D2+ utilizes the same network for the super-resolution task after the denoising step.
 The overall results over the single coiled fastMRI \cite{zbontar2018fastmri} knee dataset and private liver MRI dataset indicate the superiority of this approach over conventional SOTA un/self-supervised learning schemes in terms of SNR and Contrast-to-Noise Ratio (CNR) metrics.